 Have you ever looked at an invoice trying to figure out which charge relates to what service or product?
 SAP Hybris tackles this problem by providing a convenient interface and connectivity for all the parties involved in the billing process.
 This offers better billing transparency and encourages payments.

-At the same time, you can reduce your customer care load by around 25%, simply because customers will be more likely to understand various complex charges and billing details through smarter invoicing.
+At the same time, you can reduce your customer care load, simply because customers will be more likely to understand various complex charges and billing details through smarter invoicing.

 Another great feature is the ability to consolidate costs within a single billing pipeline.
 If you have an ecosystem of third-party partners or vendors that are included in your invoices – this is a perfect opportunity to demystify those charges to your clients.
 Get your price, your partner’s’ price, maintenance, or any other recurring costs – everything in a single location.
 No paper required and no accountant either.